sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Being prepared is different than having a plan.
 No game ever goes according to a plan.
 The purpose of preparation is to use your imagination to assemble a cabinet of narrative spices.
-Wait until you play to find out what happens.
+Wait until you play to find out the details of what happens.

 # Start of Session